Skip to main content

 The majority of US states permit LLCs to operate without a written operating agreement.
 The agreement is highly recommended in all states because it controls internal disputes and protects the LLC's limited liability shield, but only a handful of states tie LLC formation or recognition to the existence of an operating agreement.

-The five states with a statutory mandate are California, New York, Missouri, Maine, and Delaware.
+The four states with a statutory mandate are California, New York, Missouri, and Maine.
 Each state defines 'operating agreement' differently.
 Some accept oral or implied agreements, while others require a written document.
 The table below summarizes the current statutory framework; verify with each state's Department of State or Division of Corporations before relying, since state code revisions periodically modify the rule.

 StateRequired formOral or implied OK?Statute referenceDeadline